No nonsense, made to measure, bicycles for all.

 In 2018, Mercredi bikes started a grassroots cyclocross team, team Good Vibes Only.
 The mixed gendre, amateur team took on the local, national and international scene by storm, albeit a very small scale storm.
 The team continues to promote good times and camaraderie as the best framework to make the most of hobby racing.

 The bikes were developped to be long lasting and easy to maintain.
-The paint finish was designed to to stand out and feel both united and individual.
+The paint finish was designed to to stand out and feel both united and individual and used different techniques through the frames to be resistent where it counts.